 Natural topical repellents often use naturally occurring chemicals found in oils from eucalyptus, spearmint or peppermint, pennyroyal and tea trees.
 Oil of lemon eucalyptus is found naturally in eucalyptus leaves and twigs and has been a used as a bug repellent for decades.
 According to the EPA, like most plant oils, oil of lemon eucalyptus does not cause any of the adverse effects that may occur from using repellents with DEET.
 These products usually contain around 30 to 40 percent of the active ingredient.

 Like oil of lemon eucalyptus, citronella oil has been used for more than 50 years as a repellent.
 It repels insects by masking the carbon dioxide on skin to which insects are drawn.
 Citronella oil is most commonly found in insect-repelling candles but also is the active ingredient in some products that you apply directly to skin, such as lotions, gels, sprays and towelettes.
 Because they evaporate quickly, topical citronella products often need to be reapplied more frequently than other products.

 Always read the product label and follow manufacturer instructions before using a topical repellent and apply only the recommended amount of repellent to cover exposed skin.
 For extended periods of time, reapplication will be necessary.
-Pay special attention to the maximum amount of applications that you can do in a 24-hour period.
+Pay special attention to the maximum amount of applications that you can use in a 24-hour period.
 When choosing a repellent, look to see that it suits your needs, providing protection for the desired length of time that matches your outdoor activities.
-Keep in mind that repellent results depend on other factors that affect protection duration, such as the amount that you perspire, water exposure for sustained periods, air temperature and your personal “attractiveness” to insects (some people attract more insects than others due to body chemistry).
+Keep in mind that repellent results depend on other factors that affect protection duration, such as the amount that you perspire, water exposure for sustained periods, air temperature and your personal “attractiveness” to insects (some people attract more insects than others, due to body chemistry).